-He is dedicated to providing top-notch constituent services to North Carolina’s 11th Congressional District and committed to upholding his Christian values and conservative principles while serving in Congress.
+In addition to fighting for conservative values, Congressman Meadows is also dedicated to providing top-notch constituent services to North Carolina’s 11th Congressional District and is committed to upholding his Christian values and conservative principles while serving in Congress.

 Mark lives in Jackson County with his wife Debbie.
-They have two college-age children, Blake and Haley.
+They have two adult children, Blake and Haley.